ashutoshvarma/protocol/README.md

 ### Note

-UMA is a large Repo so sometimes during deplyment truffle timeouts or just hangs.
-In such just run the each deployemnt scripts manualy in order.
+UMA is a large Repo so sometimes during deployment truffle timeouts or just hangs.
+In such a case just run each deployment scripts manually in order.